thewtex/thesis/introduction/background_and_significance.rst

 .. |holzapfel_intima| replace:: Figure 1

-Recently, ultrasonic and MRI [Lin2008]_ strain imaging techniques have been applied to imaging of the carotids.
+Recently, ultrasonic and MRI [Lin2008]_ strain imaging techniques have been applied to imaging of the carotid arteries.
 Strain imaging creates an *in vivo* map of strain, a parameter directly related to tissue stretch or contraction, drawn on the abscissa in |holzapfel_intima|.
 Vulnerable plaques have a higher extensibility and a lower ultimate stress [Lendon1991,Holzapfel2004]_.
 Therefore, strain imaging directly measures a parameter that determines how close a plaque is to failure [Tang2005]_.
-This contrasts with other characterization methods that focus on parameters like composition, which may effect strain in a secondary manner and may be system dependent as previously discussed.
+This contrasts with other characterization methods that focus on parameters like composition, which may affect strain in a secondary manner and may be system dependent as previously discussed.
 Strain imaging directly measures the effect of multiple stress concentrators including composition, ulceration, morphology, neovascularization, and hemodynamics.

-Most of the initial carotid strain imaging studies were performed with IVUS by de Korte [deKorte1997,Carlier2002,Cespedes2000,Korte2000,Schaar2003,Wan2001,Maurice2008,Liang2008]_.
+Most of the initial arterial strain imaging studies were performed with IVUS by de Korte [deKorte1997,Carlier2002,Cespedes2000,Korte2000,Schaar2003,Wan2001,Maurice2008,Liang2008]_.
 However, IVUS is invasive because catheterization is required.
 Additionally,